 Innkeeper ("The Midge and Maggot:) : ## $$ : A once fine inn (formerly known as the “Silver Tree” ), is the center of “high society” in the town.
 The personal “court” of the local bandit chief, Bomaris, its furnishings are crowded together in the common room, bolted-down to resist damage, and is a crowded, dingy place smelling of old beer.
 The inn has interior jakes, located in the cellars, opening above an underground rivulet that flows away west from the river.
 The building has three “wings”, with one for the kitchens, another for the barracks-style housing offered to guests, and the third for Bomaris and his cronies, who pay handsomely for their privacy.

 The tavern ale is cheap enough at 1 cp per tankard.
 Food is limited to standard pottage from the hearth’s cauldron, with whatever game or other provisions they can find – usually pork rinds, local grains, and vegetables.
 Sometimes there’s actually pork.
-The pottage is plentiful and at 1 cp per bowl, is quite popular.
-The inn’s rooms are well enough, though travellers often use their own bedrolls, rather than the questionable blankets, for a simple 1 sp per night.
+The pottage is plentiful, and at 1 cp per bowl is quite popular.
+The inn’s rooms are well enough, though travellers often use their own bedrolls, rather than the questionable blankets, for a simple 1 sp per night, rather than the standard fare of 2 sp per night.
 There is no stabling available.

 Innkeeper (“The Sunset”) : ## $$ : The Sunset is a notorious dive, and a good case study of how low the town has fallen.
-Positioned right next to the “Great Bend”, it tends to attract those who can;t afford fair prices, such as out-of-work mercenaries and bandits.
-Repeated brawls over the years have resulted in heavy chained-down tables surrounded with scarred barrel-stools and wall benches made of greenwood pine.
+Positioned right next to the “Great Bend”, it tends to attract those who can’t afford fair prices, such as out-of-work mercenaries and bandits.
+Repeated brawls over the years have resulted in heavily chained tables surrounded with scarred barrel-stools and wall benches made of cheap greenwood pine.
 The bar is also of pine, and wooden mugs have long since replaced iron or pottery tankards.

-Visitors to the tavern herd together like sheep around the bar, snarling and belching and fights are common.
+Visitors to the tavern herd together like sheep around the bar, snarling and belching, and fights are common.
 The regulars come here to pick fights with the unwary, and later to rob them blind.
 Behind the bar lies a makeshift shrine to the Gray Slayer; a battered suit of plate armor covered in grime and blood from a hundred fights, with the bronze sword of that god painted on its breastplate.
-Various mangled weapons have been laid around it, spiked to the wall.
-The owner, Uillean Cowl has provided a space for the local shrine in priest, who mends the bones and performs healing in the name of his bloody god.
+Various mangled weapons have been placed around it, spiked to the wall.
+The owner, Uillean Cowl has provided a space for the local enigmatic shrine priest, who provides local medicine services, and performs healings in the name of his bloody god.
 Of an ancient local Ninn clan, he is also a great contact for dependable mercenaries, and is known to employ Serpent Venom on his orc-forged greataxe as an equalizer against haughty adventurers.

 The “Gristle Ale” brewed here is coarse, but cheap at 1 cp per tankard, plus it is the only drink offered in the taproom.
-Food is usually whatever is roasting over the central hearth, usually roast pork from a local farmer.
-Such provender costs 2 cp per serving, and platters of it include roast bits of pork mixed with onions and cabbage.
+Food is usually whatever is roasting over the central hearth, typically roast pork from a local farmer.
+Such provender costs 2 cp per serving, and consists of platters of roast pork, mixed with onions and cabbage.
 Despite its greasy sauce, it is remarkably tasty and popular.
 The inn offers no rooms.

 Mercantyler : # $ : Owned and operated by the Silverfeet, a diminuative halfling family.
 Located by the well of the central market, they sell rotten grain packed with sawdust, spoiled wine, and sometimes better items “salvaged” from local merchant caravans and homesteads.
 They are both completely in Bomaris’ pockets, and also quietly provide a market for goods taken by Bomaris’ bandits.
 If Bomaris and his protection were to disappear, the couple would quietly move on.